Flag of The Flag of Russia

 The Flag of Russia

-The flag of Russia, also known as the Tri-Color Flag, consists of three equal horizontal fields: white on the top, blue in the middle, and red on the bottom.
-This simple yet iconic design is deeply rooted in Russian history and symbolizes various aspects of Russian culture and identity.
+The flag of Russia, also known as the Tri-Color Flag, is three equal horizontal fields: white on top, blue in the middle, and red on the bottom.
+It has been the Russian flag since the late 17th century, apart from the Soviet period.

 Share this flag